-COUNT I: DECLARATORY AND INJUNCTIVE RELIEF - BUSINESS INTERRUPTION

-(On behalf of Nationwide Declaratory Judgment and Injunctive Class and Missouri Subclass)
+COUNT I: DECLARATORY AND INJUNCTIVE RELIEF - BUSINESS INCOME (On behalf of Nationwide Declaratory Judgment and Injunctive Class and Kansas Subclass)

 - 75. The preceding paragraphs are incorporated by reference as if fully alleged herein. - 76.
-The Declaratory Judgment Act, 28 U.S.C. §§ 2201 and 2202, allows this Court to declare the rights and other legal relations of the parties to this dispute.

-- 77. An actual controversy has arisen and now exists between Plaintiff and the class, on the one hand, and Defendant, on the other hand, concerning the respective rights and duties of the parties under the Policies.
-Plaintiff requested coverage for COVID-19 related losses through its agent.
-Defendant responded with a letter denying coverage.
+The Declaratory Judgment Act, 28 U.S.C. §§ 2201 and 2202, allows this Court to declare the rights and other legal relations of the parties to this dispute. - 77.
+An actual controversy has arisen and now exists between Plaintiff and the class, on the one hand, and Defendant, on the other hand, concerning the respective rights and duties of the parties under the Policies.
+On or about March 20, 2020, Plaintiff requested coverage for COVID-19 related losses through its agent.
+Defendant responded with a letter seeking information that is not reasonably necessary to evaluate its claim.
+Defendant is in breach of its obligations by refusing to provide coverage despite having sufficient information to evaluate and pay the claim.
 Moreover, upon information and belief, Defendant has refused other, similar claims claiming that COVID-19 losses are not covered by the Policy. - 78.
 Plaintiff contends that Defendant has breached the Policies in the following respects: - a.
-Plaintiff and the class have suffered losses covered by the Business Interruption coverage in the Policies. - b.
+Plaintiff and the class have suffered losses covered by the Business Income coverage in the Policies. - b.
 Defendant is obligated to pay Plaintiff and the class for those losses. - c.
-Defendant has failed to pay Plaintiff and the class for those losses. - 79.
-Plaintiff therefore seeks a declaration of the parties' respective rights and duties under the Policies and requests the Court declare the aforementioned conduct of Defendant unlawful and in material breach of the policies so that future controversies may be avoided. - 80.
-Pursuant to a declaration of the parties' respective rights and duties under the policies, Plaintiff further seeks an injunction enjoining Defendant (1) from continuing to engage in conduct in breach of the Policies in regards to coverage decisions under the Business Interruption Coverage Extension; and (2) ordering Defendant to comply with the terms of the Policies in regards to coverage decisions.
+Defendant has failed to pay Plaintiff and the class for those losses.

+- 79. Plaintiff therefore seeks a declaration of the parties' respective rights and duties under the Policies and requests the Court declare the aforementioned conduct of Defendant unlawful and in material breach of the policies so that future controversies may be avoided. - 80.
+Pursuant to a declaration of the parties' respective rights and duties under the policies, Plaintiff further seeks an injunction enjoining Defendant (1) from continuing to engage in conduct in breach of the Policies in regards to coverage decisions under the Business Income Coverage Extension; and (2) ordering Defendant to comply with the terms of the Policies in regards to coverage decisions.

-COUNT II: BREACH OF CONTRACT - BUSINESS INTERRUPTION (On behalf of Nationwide Breach Class and Missouri Subclass)
+COUNT II: BREACH OF CONTRACT - BUSINESS INCOME (On behalf of Nationwide Breach Class and Kansas Subclass)

 - 81. The preceding paragraphs are incorporated by reference as if fully alleged herein. - 82.
-Plaintiff and the class purchased property coverage policies from Defendant.

-- 83. The Policies are valid and enforceable contracts between the Defendant and Plaintiff and class members. - 84.
+Plaintiff and the class purchased property coverage policies from Defendant. - 83.
+The Policies are valid and enforceable contracts between the Defendant and Plaintiff and class members. - 84.
 Plaintiff and the class substantially performed their obligations under the terms of the Policies including giving Defendant notice of the claim.
 Alternatively, Defendant has waived any terms or conditions of coverage and may not assert any term or condition in the Policy as a defense to liability. - 85.
-Plaintiff and the class have sustained a loss under the Business Interruption Coverage in the Policies arising from the COVID-19 virus and associated state and local Stay at Home orders. - 86.
-Defendant has not agreed to pay the claim for Business Interruption or requested a proof of loss and has denied coverage. - 87.
-Defendant has denied claims for Business Interruption related to COVID-19 on a uniform and class-wide basis, in breach of the policies. - 88.
+Plaintiff and the class have sustained a loss under the Business Income Coverage in the Policies arising from the COVID-19 virus and associated state and local Stay at Home orders. - 86.
+Defendant has not agreed to pay the claim for Business Income or requested a proof of loss.
+Instead, Defendant has requested information not necessary to determine coverage.

+- 87. Defendant has denied claims for Business Income related to COVID-19 on a uniform and class-wide basis, in breach of the policies. - 88.
 As a direct and proximate result of Defendant's breaches, Plaintiff and the class have sustained damages in an amount to be determined at trial.

-COUNT III: DECLARATORY AND INJUNCTIVE RELIEF - CIVIL OR MILITARY AUTHORITY

-(On behalf of Nationwide Declaratory Judgment and Injunctive Class and Missouri Subclass)
+COUNT III: DECLARATORY AND INJUNCTIVE RELIEF - CIVIL AUTHORITY (On behalf of Nationwide Declaratory Judgment and Injunctive Class and Kansas Subclass)